The Greens NSW believe:

 4. Survivors and victims of crime must be respected and all reasonable steps taken to prevent their being re-traumatised or further victimised by the criminal justice system.

-5. Acknowledging Aboriginal and Torres Strait Islander peoples ongoing sovereignty by granting the greatest possible measure of self-determination, including in services designed to prevent contact with the criminal justice system based on the principles of justice reinvestment.
+5. Acknowledging First Nations peoples' ongoing sovereignty, by granting the greatest possible measure of self-determination, including in services designed to prevent contact with the criminal justice system based on the principles of justice reinvestment.

 6. All persons in custody must be treated in accordance with international human rights obligations.

-7. Addressing the over-representation of Aboriginal and Torres Strait Islander peoples in the criminal justice system in New South Wales must be a core priority.
+7. Addressing the over-representation of First Nations peoples in the criminal justice system in New South Wales must be a core priority.

 8. The government must deliver a full range of services to prevent the over-representation in the criminal justice system of people with intellectual disabilities, mental illnesses and substance addiction.